Build a receiver

 }

-The ptrace.ScopeSpans has a method named Scope() that returns a reference for the pcommon.InstrumentationScope instance representing the instrumentation scope that generated the spans.
+The ptrace.ScopeSpans has a method named Scope() that returns a reference to the pcommon.InstrumentationScope instance representing the instrumentation scope that generated the spans.

 pcommon.InstrumentationScope has the following methods to describe an instrumentation scope: